ABOUT NETWORK

 Heather and her husband, Ronnie, enjoy their country life together raising cattle on their east Texas farm.
 She is also a dog mom to Pebble’s, a mini Aussie.

 Jane graduated with a BBA in Marketing from Texas A&M and earned a Graduate Marketing Certificate from SMU.
 Her career in marketing and communications has spanned Fortune 500 companies, founder/owner of a marketing consulting firm and non-profit agencies serving the North Texas Community.
-She is currently working at Anritsu Corporation, a multinational corporation in the telecommunications electronics equipment market.
+She is currently working as the Global Vice President of Marketing for C&D Technolgy/ Trojan Battery Company, a multinational corporation in the telecommunications electronics equipment market.
 She is a graduate of Leadership Richardson class of XXXII.
 Jane and her husband Paul have 2 children and are long-time residents of Richardson.

 Jason has lived in Richardson for 34 years and is a graduate of Dallas Jesuit.
-Jason currently serves as the Dallas Market President for Embark which is a financial consulting firm based in Dallas.
+Jason currently serves as the National Head of Hospitality for Embark which is a financial consulting firm based in Dallas.
 A certified public accountant who spent a total of 13 years at EY and Deloitte before joining Embark.
 Member of First United Methodist Church of Richardson.
-Jason and wife Sara have been married for 14 years and have 3 children who attend Canyon Creek Elementary in RISD.
+Jason and wife Sara have been married for 15 years and have 3 children who attend Canyon Creek Elementary in RISD.

 Kathy Rogers is the Owner/Operator of Nothing Bundt Cakes – Richardson since 2016, and has been involved with that company since 2011.
 She is also Business Manager of Design Concepts and Graphics from 2001 to the present.
 Kathy is an alumna of Louisiana Tech University with both a BA and MPA in Accounting and a graduate of Leadership Richardson class of XXXIII.
 She was awarded the Richardson Chamber of Commerce Newcomer Award and has received the WOW Award for top customer service from Nothing Bundt Cakes, both in 2018.
 Kathy is currently active in her church and the Richardson Chamber of Commerce as an Ambassador.
 She and her husband Bryan have three grown children and 2 grandchildren.